 - Longevity: Does it have a future, given what we know now about future trends?

 Did you know FIC’s origins were actually in 1937?
 You can read more about FIC on Wikipedia.

 Intentional Communities have for many centuries been places where idealists have come together to create a better world.
 Although there are thousands of intentional communities in existence today, and many others in the formative stages, most people are unaware of them or the roots from which they spring.

-The Fellowship for Intentional Community is increasing public awareness of existing and newly forming communities.
+The Fellowship for Intentional Community exists to increase public awareness of communities.
 We offer information and referrals for those who are actively seeking, or simply curious about, alternate lifestyles for themselves and their families.

 “To make community accessible to all those who seek it.”

 Communities come in all shapes and sizes, and share many similar challenges — such as defining membership, succeeding financially, distributing resources, making decisions, raising children, dividing work equitably, and choosing a standard of living.
 Many wrestle with questions about right livelihood, spiritual expression, land use, and the role of service in our lives.
 At the same time, there is limited awareness of what others are doing to meet these challenges — and much to gain through sharing information and experiences with others exploring similar paths.